DataDog/hiring-engineers/answers.md

 **3. Custom Agent check**

-To create agent check, we need to create two files with same name but different extension in two location.
+To create the required agent check, we need to create two files with same name but different extension in two location.

 - Create ``mycheck_random.yaml`` file in directory ``/etc/datadog-agent/conf.d`` having below lines: